Annona foetida

 Annona foetida is a species of plant in the family Annonaceae.
-It is native to Bolivia, Brazil, Colombia, French Guiana, Peru and Suriname.
+It is a shrub or tree native to Bolivia, northern and west-central Brazil, Colombia, French Guiana, Peru and Suriname.
 Carl Friedrich Philipp von Martius, the German botanist who first formally described the species, named it after its foul-smelling (fetidus in Latin) odor.

 Description

 It is a shrub or a tree reaching 3.3-3.9 meters in height.
 Its dark gray-brown bark is tough and flexible.
 Its leaves are 10.8-21.6 by 4.1-8.1 centimeters and come to an abrupt point at their tips.
 Its petioles are 6.8 millimeters long.
 Its fruit are reddish-brown and the size of a goose egg.
 Its seeds are flat, yellowish, ovals, 9 millimeters in length.
 Its bark and unripe fruit have a remarkably foul odor.

 Reproductive biology

 The pollen of Annona foetida is shed as permanent tetrads.
 It is pollinated by the scarab beetle Cyciocephala undata.